chengzh2/12740-project-group-AK/README.md

 ##### Principles of humidity measurement

 The principle for the humidity measurement of DHT11 is to detect water vapor by measuring the electrical resistance between two electrodes.
 Between the electrodes, there is a moisture-holding substrate that can absorb water vapor.
 The substrate releases free ions, which increases the conductivity between the electrode, as water vapor enters it.
 Thus, the humidity sensing component is a moisture holding substrate with electrodes applied to the surface.
 When water vapor is absorbed by the substrate, ions are released by the substrate which increases the conductivity between the electrodes.
 The change in resistance between the two electrodes is proportional to the relative humidity.
-Higher relative humidity decreases the resistance between the electrodes, while lower relative humidity increases the resistance between the electrodes.
+Higher relative humidity decreases the resistance between the electrodes, while lower relative humidity increases the resistance between the electrodes<sup>[3]</sup>.

 ##### Principles of temperature measurement

 The measurement of the temperature of DHT11 is finished by a surface mounted NTC temperature sensor built into the unit.
-This temperature sensor is one type of thermistors[3].
+This temperature sensor is one type of thermistors<sup>[3]</sup>.
 It measures the temperature by the resistance changing with temperature.
 Thermistors are made from semiconductor materials.
 The resistance of a thermistor is measured by applying a constant current, then measuring the resulting voltage and finally the determination of the RTD resistance.
 Thermistors exhibit a highly nonlinear resistance vs. temperature curve.
 Thus, in the thermistors operating range there exhibits a large resistance change for a very small temperature change.
-This makes for a highly sensitive device, ideal for set-point applications[4].
+This makes for a highly sensitive device, ideal for set-point applications <sup>[4]</sup>.

 With the plastic housing removed, you can see the electrodes applied to the substrate, an IC mounted on the back of the unit converts the resistance measurement to relative humidity.
 It also stores the calibration coefficients and controls the data signal transmission between the DHT11 and the Arduino.
 Fig.2 shows the picture of the departed DHT11 sensor.

 <div align="center">
 <img width="550" height="350" src="https://user-images.githubusercontent.com/42809684/66973309-9c878100-f065-11e9-99c5-bf38f289d4d6.png"/></div>

 <p align="center">Figure 2.
-Picture of DHT11<sup>[1]</sup></p>
+Picture of DHT11<sup>[2]</sup></p>

 #### Fan

 The team use Noctua NF-R8 redux-1800 PWM cooling fan to react with the humidity increase and defog the window.
 This cooling fan is a 4-pin fan with a voltage of 12V.
-Its detailed characteristics are listed below [5]:
+Its detailed characteristics are listed below <sup>[5]</sup>:

 ●	4-pin connector
 ●	Voltage of 12V